candoumbe/DataFilters.AspNetCore/README.md

 In order to build a filter, you have to :

 1. parse the incoming string
-2. map it manually to the underlying model.
+2. map it manually to an underlying model type.
-2. converts it into an IFilter instance using the `ToFilter<T>` extension method.
+3. converts it into an IFilter instance using the `ToFilter<T>` extension method.

 This can be a tedious task and this library can help to ease that process.